alphalemon/SearchBlockBundle/README.md

     A listener is a php object that waits for a specific event is dispatched and does something in reaction of that.

-    Listeners should live under the **Listener** folder of your deploy bundle, so add that folder if it does not exist.
+    Listener should live under the **Listener** folder of your deploy bundle, so add that folder if it does not exist.